 Comments: Telecommunications tax revenue has been trending downward every year, as consumers continue to cancel landlines and solely rely on cell phones or internet phone connections.
 The Natural Gas and Electric utility taxes are largely dependent on the weather in any given year and therefore can be challenging to forecast.
-As of now, it looks like this combined revenue category should at least meet budget and may possibly even exceed it by \$100,000-\$200,000 for the year.
+After all months are recorded, this revenue should be right at the budgeted amount.